Swinging through northern Wisconsin: Hayward

 The farthest south, in Rice Lake, is Turtleback.
 Located on the outside of the Rice Lake bypass, the course has had several incarnations since its opening as a nine-holer in the 1920s.

-What once was the Hi-Dale course became the Rice Lake Golf Club in 1960, expanded to 18 holes in 1980 and, with ownership shifting to Ken Wilson in 1999, again was updated and renamed Turtleback.
+What once was the Hi-Dale course became the Rice Lake Golf Club in 1960, expanded to 18 holes in 1980 and in 1999 again was updated and renamed Turtleback.

 Bent grass stretches from tee to green with enough water and sand to keep your mind from wandering.
 Standing high on the 13th tee, you look downhill to the turtle-shaped green that gives the course its name.